deven495/MySQL/sqlCommands.md

     | temp     | NULL           | NULL | NULL      |
     +----------+----------------+------+-----------+

+<WHERE(similar to "if" used in other programming languages)> used to extract rows based on some conditions;
-<WHERE> CAN BE USED WITH SELECT,UPDATE,DELETE AGGREGATE FUNCTIONS;
+ CAN BE USED WITH SELECT,UPDATE,DELETE AGGREGATE FUNCTIONS;
     EXAMPLE;

     mysql> select * from students where Names="kamal_kumar" and age > 25;

     +----------+-------------+------+-----------+
     | id       | Names       | age  | extra_col |
     +----------+-------------+------+-----------+